pjanul/pymgal/doc/source/usage.rst

 - **model**:
-    **Type: pymgal.SSP_model object.** The stellar population model you want to assume.
+    **Type: class pymgal.SSP_models.** The stellar population model you want to assume.
 PyMGal supports various types of models depending on your scientific goals.
 For more details, see :ref:`SSP Models <ssp_models>`.

 - **dustf**:
-    **Type: pymgal.dusts object.** The dust function used to dim the SEDs.
+    **Type: class pymgal.dusts.** The dust function used to dim the SEDs.
 Options include None (no dust), charlot_fall() (Charlot and Fall 2000), or calzetti() (Calzetti et al. 2000).
-You can also define a custom function within the dusts.py file if needed.
+You can also define a custom dust function within the dusts.py file if needed.

 - **filters**:
     **Type: list.** The telescope filters you want to mimic in your mock observations.
-For more details, see :ref:`Filters <filters>`
+For more details, see :ref:`Filters <filters>`.

 - **out_val**:
     **Type: string.** The units for the output data.
 Options include `"luminosity`" (erg/s), `"Lsun`" (solar luminosities), `"flux"` (erg/s/cm^2), `"jy"` (Jansky), `"Fv"` (erg/s/cm^2/Hz), `"Fl"` (erg/s/cm^2/angstrom), or `"magnitude"`.
 This is case-insensitive.